 Activation - this is the most difficult step, where people should be encouraged and motivated to use the knowledge and tools in order to change their behaviour and practices.
 Usually to do this they need to have specific tasks assigned with targets, deadlines and some benefits to be gained at the end (financial benefits, item rewards, "thank-you" event, public recognition, etc.).
 There are already several examples of successful projects and initiatives (like EURONET 50/50), where this activation worked and which can be used as reference.
-Although most of these projects have been carried out in schools many of the experience can be used in institutional buildings as well.
-Another way of activating may be gamification or creation of a competition between the employees.
+Although most of these projects have been carried out in schools many of the experience can be used in public buildings as well.